 The shortcoming of personalized digital ecosystems is that we are incredibly overwhelming when it comes to integrating our numerous digital tools.
 Currently, organizations do not have the incentives to integrate their digital tools and services across other organizations.
 (12:10)

-We as users are responsible for bringing together enormous amounts of data across multiple apps and make sense of it all.
+We, as users, are responsible for bringing together enormous amounts of data across multiple apps and make sense of it all.
 The problem with this on a societal level is that we don’t all have the ability, know-how, or access to navigate these complex systems.
 Some of the obstacles that users encounter include the inability to afford premium services, the inability to understand technical terminology, or even the complexity of the user interface.
 (14:02)

-How automation affects digital equity
+Automation & design affects digital equity

 The solution to the digital divide is creating personalized experiences.
 However, there aren’t enough experts to create apps, screens, and content customized for us all.
 This is why we look to automation to create experience apps.
-But this too comes with ethical challenges because the digital experience is built on data, cultural and algorithmic biases.
+But, this too, comes with ethical challenges; because the digital experience is built on data, cultural and algorithmic biases.
 (16:43)

 Learn more about how ExperienceFutures.org is closing the digital divide and how you can help level the digital playing field.